nerrorsec/filterCDN/README.md

 # filterCDN
-Filter domains/IPs/IP-range, if it belongs to any CDN or not
+Check if domains/IPs/IP-range belongs to any CDN or not

 ## Usage:
 ```